-- Select the Studio PROFILE in Browser Mode and push the CABINET button to open the cabinet module. - Hold the CABINET button again for at least two seconds until the copy/paste screen appears. - Press soft button "Copy" on that screen. - Press and select the respective Direct Amp PROFILE. - Open the cabinet module. - Hold the CABINET button for at least two seconds until the copy/paste screen appears.
+- Select the Studio PROFILE in Browser Mode and push the CABINET button to open the cabinet module. - Hold the CABINET button again for at least two seconds until the copy/paste screen appears. - Press soft button "Copy" on that screen. - Open the cabinet module. - Hold the CABINET button for at least two seconds until the copy/paste screen appears.

 - Press soft button "Paste". - "Merge Cabinet" will appear under a soft button.
-Push it! - You can undo and redo the merging by pressing "Merge Cabinet" again and comparing results. - Press and store your new PROFILE. - Once stored, it is no longer possible to undo the merging!
+Push it! - You can undo and redo the merging by pressing "Merge Cabinet" again and comparing results. - Once stored, it is no longer possible to undo the merging!